 Can Folks with Diabetes Munch on Chips 'n' Salsa?

-When it comes to staying on track with your eating goals, finding the right balance can feel like wandering through a maze.
-Tempting snacks seem to pop up everywhere, making it tough to know what’s okay to enjoy.
-You might find yourself asking, “Is it cool to dig into chips and salsa without messing things up?”
-No need to stress, snack lovers—we’re about to dive into that crispy, savory goodness and zesty dip combo to see if it can still earn a place in your snack routine without throwing things out of whack.
+Staying on track with eating goals can feel like navigating a tricky maze.
+Tempting snacks appear everywhere, making it hard to know what’s okay to enjoy.
+You might wonder, “Can I dig into chips and salsa without throwing things off?”
+No need to stress—let’s break down that crispy, savory goodness and zesty dip combo to see if it can still earn a spot in your snack routine while keeping balance in check.

 Can Someone Watching Their Eating Habits Enjoy Crunchy Snacks with a Spicy Dip?